 For children under the age of four, snow kindergarten is available to gently introduce skiing during one-hour individual lessons.
 Parents can either select a stand-alone one-hour lesson or a three-hour package where the remaining time is spent in a supervised crèche based in either Flims or Laax.
 Children aged six and over can take a seven-day beginner’s course at the Snow Wonderland, where they will enjoy hearing stories, singing songs and learning about the forest; all whilst gaining confidence on their skis.

-During a big freestyle competition in Laax, you will enjoy the exciting atmosphere and action taking place both on and off the slopes.
+During a big freestyle competition in Laax ski resort, you will enjoy the exciting atmosphere and action taking place both on and off the slopes.
 The usual hub of après action takes place in II Pup straight after the lifts close before moving onto the lounge at the Riders Palace later in the night.
 For something more civilised, head to the Camino bar in the Signina hotel.
-Over in Flims things are a little quieter, but the slope side Igloo bar will be your go-to for cocktails after skiing in the late afternoon sunshine.